wallace-df/divbox-website/README.md

 # DivBox
-Bootstrap + JQuery landing page for DivBox.
+Landing page for DivBox built with Bootstrap and JQuery.

 DivBox is a dApp that allows users to grow their ETH holdings in two ways: